DeepLearningDev/Isekai-Earth/The Pantheon/Elaris.md

 [[Ayer]]: Rival (She doesn't know this is the case) [[Y'drah]]: Creator
 ###### Role:
-Elaris is known by a couple names by the people of the [[Mortal Plane]], such as Mother E
+Elaris is known by a couple names by the people of the [[Mortal Plane]], such as Mother Earth, or the Goddess of Fertility.
+She is worshiped in the countryside